FRBCesab/gbif-bulk/README.md

 This project aims to provide an unified workflow to retrieve and clean GBIF occurrences for a given list of species.
-Occurrences are finally aggregated on a World grid (resolution can be set by user).
+Occurrences are finally aggregated on a World grid to compute species range sizes (number of cells) and species richness.

 ## Data sources